thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 - choose the **computer name**: this is your choice (0-9, a-z, and hyphens (-) allowed)
 - choose the **operating system** type: _Linux_
 - choose the **version**: _Ubuntu 64-bit_
-- Choose the amount of RAM you want to allocate to the VM (while running only)
+- choose the amount of RAM you want to allocate to the VM (while running only)
 	- If your computer has 8GB total I suggest no more than 6GB for for the virtual machine.
 If your host machine has 16GB, then 10Gb is reccomended for the VM.
-- choose **create a virtual hard drive now**
+- choose **create a virtual hard disk now**
 - click **create**